Daniel-Ze/NLRextract/README.md

 	NLRextract will run hmmersearch and search for the HMMs located in /Users/daniel/test/hmm/.
-	Make sure that supply a protein multifasta file.
+	Make sure that you supply a protein multifasta file.

 Usage: NLRextract -p protein.fa
 	-c number of CPUs to use (default: 1)